psychemedia/pentrich-uprising/resources/80_leeds_mercury.md

 (2) A quantity of goods were cut in the warehouse Val of Messrs.
 Dickinson, Carr and Shann; but to assert, that all the goods were cut to pieces, is to exaggerate the mischief.

-(3.) "*Hockmondwike*," says the Report, "is in the neighbourhood of the moors dividing Lancashire  and Yorkshire!"—A marvellous piece of topographical information this!—It is is as much in the neighbourhood of those moors, as Leeds is in the neighbourhood of Halifax.
+(3.) "*Heckmondwike*," says the Report, "is in the neighbourhood of the moors dividing Lancashire  and Yorkshire!"—A marvellous piece of topographical information this!—It is is as much in the neighbourhood of those moors, as Leeds is in the neighbourhood of Halifax.

 (4.)
 Here is a mass of blunders.
 No shot has been fired at any Special ConstabLe in Leeds; nor is there any Magistrate of the name of Armitage in the neighbourhood; and I will take upon me to assert, without fear of contradiction, that no Magistrate whatever, either of that or any other name has bren shot at, in the the county of York, during the disturbances.